 As summer starts to wind down, we experience bountiful harvests, and the energy of the Fall Equinox looms on the horizon.
-The theme of balance circles our minds as the seasonal shift evokes emotion, and a deep sense of summer nostalgia creeps in.
+The theme of balance circles our minds as the seasonal shift evokes emotion.

 We consider what it means to feel emotionally balanced and look inward – and outward – to discover the answer.